dotnet/csharplang/spec/interfaces.md

 }
 ```

-Here, the `Paint` methods of both `IControl` and `IForm` are mapped onto the `Paint` method in Page.
+Here, the `Paint` methods of both `IControl` and `IForm` are mapped onto the `Paint` method in `Page`.
 It is of course also possible to have separate explicit interface member implementations for the two methods. *end example*]

 If a class or struct implements an interface that contains hidden members, then some members may need to be implemented through explicit interface member implementations. [*Example*: